Lemuel Haynes: Ministry

 After his militia service, Haynes studied theology with members of the clergy in Connecticut and Massachusetts.
+In 1779, he went to live with the Reverend Daniel Farrand in Canaan, approximately twenty-five miles west of Granville in northwestern Connecticut.
+Farrand taught Haynes Latin, theology, and homiletics in exchange for Haynes's help on his farm.
+The following year, Haynes moved to the nearby town of Wintonbury, where the Reverend William Bradford instructed him in Greek and found him a local teaching job.

-He received his license to preach in 1780, along with a position as temporary 'supply' to his home congregation in Middle Granville.
+In November 1780, Farrand and two other clergymen granted Haynes his license to preach, along with a position as temporary 'supply' to his home congregation in Middle Granville.
 About the same time, he began his many years of service as a missionary in the wilderness of the New Hampshire Grants, soon to be known as the independent Vermont Republic and finally the American state of Vermont.

 Haynes was ordained in 1785 and settled at Hemlock Congregational Church in Torrington, Connecticut.
 He was the first African American ordained in the United States.
-On March 28, 1788, Haynes left his pastorate at Torrington to accept a call at the West Parish Church of Rutland, Vermont (now West Rutland's United Church of Christ), where he led the mostly white congregation for 30 years.
+On March 28, 1788, Haynes left his pastorate at Torrington to accept a call at the West Parish Church of Rutland, Vermont (now West Rutland's United Church of Christ), where he led the mostly white congregation for 30 years –– a relationship between pastor and congregation rare in Haynes’s time for its length as well as its racial dynamic.
+During his time in Rutland, the church grew in membership from forty-two congregants to over three hundred and fifty.
+He remained an ardent defender of Calvinistic orthodoxy, opposing the emerging ideologies of Arminianism and universalism.

 Haynes continued to write and speak about slavery.
-His contemporary white republican and abolitionist thinkers did see slavery as a liability to the new country, but most argued for eventual slave expatriation to Africa.
+His contemporary white republican and abolitionist thinkers saw slavery as a liability to the new country, and argued for eventual slave expatriation to Africa.
 The American Colonization Society (founded in 1817) was the largest colonization group.
 Included among its supporters were people such as James Madison, James Monroe, Henry Clay and Daniel Webster.
-The ACS was strongly supported in Vermont.
-In contrast, Haynes continued to passionately argue along Calvinist lines that God's providential plan would defeat slavery and lead to the harmonious integration of the races as equals.
+In contrast, however, Haynes continued to passionately argue along Calvinist lines that God's providential plan would defeat slavery and lead to the harmonious integration of the races as equals.

-After asking for and accepting dismissal from West Rutland in 1818, he took a temporary post at Manchester.
+In 1818, the Rutland Church Council dismissed Haynes.
+Historians debate the reasoning behind this dismissal.
+Some cite political differences, on the basis that Haynes was a lifelong Federalist whose politics conflicted with those of the council.
+Others believe the decision may have been racially motivated.
+He took a temporary post in Manchester, Vermont.
 His final pastorate was in South Granville, New York where he was minister of the South Granville Congregational Church from 1822 to 1833.